-In June, hopes for a gradual reopening of the economy were met with an uptick in new COVID-19 cases in certain parts of the U.S. In this environment, we believe prudent leveraged loan investors are focused on monitoring the liquidity runway of underlying borrowers.
-Companies that can manage their cost structure and have access to capital will have the flexibility needed to navigate the COVID-19 crisis.
+We witnessed bullishness in the credit and equity markets in the third quarter, though this was coupled with rising concerns about new spikes in COVID-19 cases and a potentially contested U.S. presidential election—both of which persist.
+In this environment, we believe prudent leveraged loan investors should be focused on monitoring the liquidity runway of underlying borrowers.
+In the event of a prolonged shutdown, companies that can manage their cost structure and that have access to sufficient liquidity will have the flexibility needed to navigate the crisis.
 Furthermore, we believe a focus on avoiding challenged sectors, such as retail or energy, can help mitigate risk and improve capital preservation.

 For more information on Performing Credit, visit angelogordon.com/strategies/credit/performing-credit/